Best Travel (Miles) Credit Cards in Switzerland of March 2026

 Priority Pass or LoungeKey memberships come with better travel cards.
 Entry-level cards give you 2 to 4 visits annually.
 Premium cards offer unlimited access (and sometimes guest passes).

 Look, lounge access is genuinely nice.
 Free food, decent WiFi, actual chairs during layovers.
 But be honest about how often you'll use it.
 If you're flying twice a year, paying CHF 300 extra for unlimited lounge access is nonsense.
 Just buy day passes when you need them.
+For a detailed breakdown of which cards include Priority Pass or LoungeKey, check our airport lounge access guide.

 Travel Points Cards vs Travel Miles Cards: What's the Difference?